tomguillermou/next-session/README.md

 - Cookies use SameSite=Strict parameter to prevent CSRF attacks.
 - Session expires after 7 days.
 - Passwords are hashed with a unique salt before storage.
+- Password verification is done securely to prevent timing-based attacks.

 ## Tech Stack